radosvet93/rado-site/src/pages/posts/performance/performance-does-not-matter-until-it-works.md

 excerpt: 'Performance is only valuable once your code works, is correct, and is readable.
 Build in that order and only optimise where it matters.'
 image:
   src: /src/pages/posts/performance/_performance-does-not-matter-until-it-works.jpg
-  alt: 'A balance scale with clarity and performance in tension'
+  alt: 'Abstract image of yellow painting'
-tags: ['performance', 'best practices', 'craftsmanship', 'readability']
+tags: ['performance', 'best-practices', 'frontend', 'readability']
 ---

 > I've seen it happen a couple of times, someone (me including) spends hours micro-optimising some front end code, only to discover later that the feature didn't even meet the business requirements or a valid edge case was missing completely.